papagunit/Eloqua-Documentation/README.md

 * Every general feature within the interface
 * Every button, modal, and drop down within each feature
 * How Eloqua is configured as an ESP
+* Operational Features
 * Integration options with your CRM and other databases
 * Integration with your website, how the tracking script works, cookie options
 * AppCloud apps
+* Analytics/Reporting
+* Eloqua Certifications \(Master, Luminary, and Implementation Specialist\)
 * Branding and Deliverability \(configuring with your domain, IP, DKIM, SPF, DMARC\)
-* Eloqua Best Practices, including naming conventions, data cleaning, deliverability, general programs, campaign tricks
+* Eloqua Best Practices, including naming conventions, data cleaning, deliverability, general programs, campaign tricks, reporting, campaign setup workflow
 * The community surrounding Eloqua and how to get started
 * The future of Eloqua, and its main competitors

 ## What is outside the scope of this book

 * HTML Email Development, Design, Testing - I'm planning on covering that in another book
-* Other ESPs/MAPs other than Eloqua, including Responsys
+* Detailed analysis of ESPs/MAPs other than Eloqua, including Responsys